Glen412710/U13A2_Glen/README.md

 #### wireframes

 + First page will be the homepage
-+ Secound page would be the products
++ Secound page would be the Phones
++ Third page is about the Accessories/Sims for your phone
-+ Third page all about the company
++ fourth page all about the company
-+ forth page client contact page
++ fifty page client contact page

 ##### Design A